google/skia/site/user/api/SkBitmap_Reference.md

 bool <a href='#SkBitmap_isVolatile'>isVolatile</a>() const
 </pre>

-If true, provides a hint to caller that pixels should not be cached.
-Only true if <a href='#SkBitmap_setIsVolatile'>setIsVolatile</a> has been called to mark as volatile.
+Provides a hint to caller that pixels should not be cached.
+Only true if
+<a href='#SkBitmap_setIsVolatile'>setIsVolatile</a> has been called to mark as volatile.

 Volatile state is not shared by other bitmaps sharing the same <a href='undocumented#Pixel_Ref'>Pixel Ref</a>.